 Tortillas That Add Nutritional Value to Your Meals

-In our quest to create the perfect coconut flour tortillas, we’ve carefully selected a blend of ingredients that not only enhances the flavor but also boosts the nutritional value.
+In our quest to create the perfect coconut flour tortilla recipe, we’ve carefully selected a blend of ingredients that not only enhances the flavor but also boosts the nutritional value.

 At the heart of our recipe is coconut flour, known for its low carbohydrate content and high fiber, making it a fantastic option for those on gluten-free or keto diets.
 Its subtle sweetness pairs beautifully with the nutty and earthy notes of the golden flax seed and hemp flour, both of which contribute additional fiber, omega-3 fatty acids, and plant-based protein.